Other

 Why This Exists

-The ecosystem has 22 repos, 45+ skills, 2 MCP servers (BrainLayer, VoiceLayer), a 7GB semantic memory store, and multiple long-lived Claude sessions.
-Things break silently — MCP disconnects, WAL files grow, skills degrade, friction accumulates.
+The ecosystem has 22 repos, 45+ skills, 5 MCP servers (BrainLayer, VoiceLayer, cmux, exa, supabase), a 7GB semantic memory store, a JSONL watcher, enrichment pipeline, and multiple long-lived Claude sessions.
+Things break silently — MCP disconnects, daemons crash, watchers die, enrichment stalls, PRs rot.
 This skill catches those problems before the user notices.

 brain_recall(mode="stats")